 There are a number of ways home recordists can address this phenomenon.
 Moving the mic as far away from the walls as possible is a good idea.
-Treating those walls with sound-absorbing materials like blankets, carpet, foam and even eggshell cartons are equally time-honored solutions (although these tend to dead-en highs and leave lows unaffected,and the non-foam solutions are fire hazards).
+Treating those walls with sound-absorbing materials like blankets, carpet, and foam are equally time-honored solutions (although these tend to deaden highs and leave lows unaffected, and the non-foam solutions are fire hazards).
 Closets work great—provided there’s enough space to keep things from becoming too claustrophobic!—due to the sonic damping qualities of the clothing.
-If you’re looking for something that’s more ‘pro’ in looks, performance, and safety, check out solutions from Auralex, Primacoustic, Foam By Mail, and other vendors.
+If you’re looking for something that’s more ‘pro’ in looks, performance, and safety, check out solutions from Auralex, GIK Acoustics, Primacoustic, and other vendors.

 A more portable (and slightly easier to install) fix is a reflection filter, which surrounds just the microphone with acoustically absorbent materials; it’s essentially a tiny vocal booth that you can pick up with one hand and attach to a mic stand.
-Besides the smaller footprint, the added benefit is a reduced amount of ambient noise (computers, air conditioners, etc.) coming in as well. sE Electronics made and still sells the first Reflexion Filter which gave this type of product its name; many competing models are made by companies ranging from Primacoustic and Auralex to CAD (the Acousti-shield 32 is reviewed in this issue).
+Besides the smaller footprint, the added benefit is a reduced amount of ambient noise (computers, air conditioners, etc.) coming in as well. sE Electronics made and still sells the first Reflexion Filter which gave this type of product its name; many competing models are made by companies ranging from Primacoustic and Auralex to Aston Microphones, whose Halo is quite popular now.

 Mic check… 1, 2, 1, 2

 Some condenser models also offer selectable polar patterns like omni and figure-8, which actually bring the room back in to the sound.
 Omni mics also minimize the proximity effect, the increased bass response that comes from getting closer to the mic in the standard cardioid pattern.
-There are many great condenser mic manufacturers to choose from, with AKG, Audio-Technica, Avantone, Blue, Earthworks, Lewitt, MXL, Neumann, sE Electronics, Sennheiser, Shure, Sontronics, and Telefunken among many fine choices.
+There are many great condenser mic manufacturers to choose from, with AKG, Aston, Audio-Technica, Avantone, Blue, Earthworks, LEWITT, MXL, Neumann, Roswell Pro Audio, Sennheiser, Shure, Sontronics, and Telefunken among many fine choices.